morgan4080/live_email_notification/README.md

 Groups and Emails have a many-to-many relationship.
 One group can have many emails.
 One email can be associated with many groups.

-ROLES - ROLE_PERMISSIONS - PERMISSIONS:
+ROLES - ROLES_PERMISSIONS - PERMISSIONS:

-One role can have multiple permissions (One-to-Many relationship between ROLES and ROLE_PERMISSIONS).
+One role can have multiple permissions (One-to-Many relationship between ROLES and ROLES_PERMISSIONS).
-One permission can be associated with multiple roles (One-to-Many relationship between PERMISSIONS and ROLE_PERMISSIONS).
+One permission can be associated with multiple roles (One-to-Many relationship between PERMISSIONS and ROLES_PERMISSIONS).

-Roles and permissions have a one-to-many relationship.
+Roles and permissions have a many-to-many relationship.
 One role can have many permissions and one permission can be associated with many roles.

 USERS - USER_ROLES - ROLES: